kedro-org/kedro-viz/docs/source/preview_datasets.md

 **Extend Preview to Custom Datasets**

-The page titled [Extend Preview to Custom Datasets](./preview_custom_datasets.md) contains information on how you can set up preview for custom datasets and what types are supported by Kedro-viz.
+The page titled [Extend Preview to Custom Datasets](./preview_custom_datasets.md) contains information on how to set up previews for custom datasets and which types are supported by Kedro-Viz.

 ```{toctree}
 :maxdepth: 1